HAWAII LIKELY ‘9-1-1’ SPIN-OFF SITE

 Even a lead actor – John Stamos – is apparently set to star in the “9-1-1: Hawaii” spin-off, according to TVLine.
 The website said Stamos is a likely choice, because like Rob Lowe, he’s got pop culture history.
 Stamos is known for roles in “General Hospital,” “Full House,” among others, and including the current streaming responder show at sea, “Doctor Odyssey,” on ABC and streaming on Hulu.
 Further, he has history with Murphy, the TV mogul of many shows, like “Glee,” “Scream Queens,” and “The New Normal,” plus the current “Odyssey” and “Grotesquerie” on Hulu.

 If the project materializes – and it seems to be a good bet it will — it would be the second series in Hawaii with first responders saving lives and answering SOS calls.
-Audiences get hooked to the potential tragedy/heroic rescues of the first responder formula because they are provide emotional and action-filled entertainment.
+Audiences get hooked on the potential tragedy/heroic rescues of the first responder formula because they are provide emotional and action-filled entertainment.

 “Rescue: HI Surf” is the first.
 It boasts lifeguards in primetime on Fox, with its first season under way on the North Shore, where pounding high waves put swimmers and surfers in jeopardy.